 It is known that under certain conditions on $w$, no composition operator is compact on $\H$\cite{IIS20} in the case of $G = \mathbb{R}^d$.
 We note that when $G=\mathbb{R}^d$, we usually regard $\widehat{G}$ as $\mathbb{R}^d$ via the correspondence

-The general description of Fourier transform on the locally compact abelian group defined above is equivalent to the usual Fourier transform via the above correspondence when $G = \mathbb{R}^d$ \end{example} } We continue the previous example by considering shift invariant kernels, which includes the popular setting of Gaussian kernel RKHS.
+The general description of the Fourier transform on the locally compact abelian group defined above is equivalent to the usual Fourier transform via the above correspondence when $G = \mathbb{R}^d$ \end{example} } We continue the previous example by considering shift invariant kernels, which include the popular setting of Gaussian kernel RKHS.

 \begin{example}[Shift invariant kernels] A kernel $k$ on $\R^n$ (or any group) is called shift invariant if for all $x,y,a \in \R^n$ we have $k(x+a,y+a) = k(x,y)$.
 So shift invariant kernel are the kernels that are invariant kernels for all translation maps $f_a:\R^n \rightarrow \R^n$ with $f_a(x) = x+a$.\\ Kernels of the form